mads-hartmann/cloud.mads-hartmann.com/terraform/modules/site/README.md

 - The S3 bucket should __only__ be reachable through CloudFront
   The bucket is private, the CloudFront distribution has been configured to use a [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) which has been grated read-only access to the bucket.
 Additionally, the bucket has been configured with [Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) so that the bucket or objects in it can't ever be made public.

-- TODO: It should have basic DOS prevention (achieved by associating a WAF with CF)
+- It should have basic attack prevention
+  We have created a WAF Web ACL in front of CloudFront.
+The WAF has been configured to block IP addresses that have [identified as malicious actors and bots by Amazon threat intelligence (AWSManagedRulesAmazonIpReputationList)](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html#aws-managed-rule-groups-ip-rep), as well as a general rate-based rule based on IP addresses.

 - TODO: It should be possible to get viewing statistics
 - TODO: Cost calculator for the site

 This will create the following resources:

 - A private S3 bucket for hosting the static files
   - An Origin Access Identity (OAI) to give CloudFront access to the S3 bucket.
 - A CloudFront distribution for serving and caching the contents in s3
   - Lambda@edge function to serve index.html for subdirectories
 - Alias record for domain
 - WAF